 - The market-based GDP generated within the Mackenzie watershed in 2005 was estimated at \$41.9 billion, or an average \$245 per hectare of the total watershed.
 GDP for the region was estimated using light energy (LE) data from night-time satellite imagery, which was found to be statistically correlated with GDP intensity in the western provinces.
-In addition, GDP estimates for agriculture (\$878 million), forestry (\$2.74 billion), and oil, gas and mining (\$21.98 billion) for 2005 were estimated based on previous GDP per hectare estimates in the Boreal wealth study, but used 2005 sector GDP data from Statistics Canada.
-The GDP of these three major sectors totals \$25.6 billion or 61 percent of the GDP for the total watershed.
-However, this figure does not account for the costs of industry subsidies and pollution, which were estimated in the Boreal wealth study. - The potential Ecosystem Services Product (ESP) value - an equivalent measure to GDP for marketbased natural capital development - for the entire Mackenzie watershed is estimated at \$448.3 billion per year or \$2,631 per hectare per year as of 2005.
+In addition, GDP estimates for agriculture (\$878 million), forestry (\$2.74 billion), and oil, gas and mining (\$30.44 billion) for 2005 were estimated based on previous GDP per hectare estimates in the Boreal wealth study, but used 2005 sector GDP data from Statistics Canada.
+The GDP of these three major sectors totals \$34.1 billion or 81 percent of the GDP for the total watershed.
+Unlike the Boreal Wealth study, we were unable to estimate the costs of government expenditures that directly benefit the mining industry, federal government subsidies to the oil and gas industry, and estimated societal cost of air pollution that should be deducted from the Mackenzie market GDP estimate.
+These costs combined amounted to an estimated 14.3% of the estimated market GDP value of the Boreal region in our previous Boreal Wealth study.
+Thus the Mackenzie GDP estimates are undoubtedly generous and over-estimated (as much as 14% or more) by ignoring the full costs of these subsidies and environmental liabilities. - The potential Ecosystem Services Product (ESP) value an equivalent measure to GDP for market-based natural capital development for the entire Mackenzie watershed is estimated at \$570.6 billion per year or \$3,426 per hectare per year as of 2005.
 By potential we mean what each land cover and ecozone is capable of producing in ecosystem services in a natural, flourishing or integral condition, with a full range of functionality of some of the 17 ecosystem services.
 These potential ESP values do not appear in either Canada's national balance sheet or current GDP figures.
-Our ESP values calculated for the Mackenzie are considerably higher because we have considered a broader suite of ecosystem service values and have used more sophisticated carbon accounting and valuation methods. - The ecological cost of progressive natural resource development is a significant and growing industrial footprint, which satellite imagery analysis estimates at 25.6 million hectares, largely due to linear disturbance from oil, gas and mining activity.
-In addition,

-2.0 million hectares of forest land have been harvested since 1950, and 3.4 million hectares of once-frontier forest are under crop and other agricultural production.
+Our ESP values calculated for the Mackenzie are considerably higher because we have considered a broader suite of ecosystem service values. - The ecological cost of progressive natural resource development is a significant and growing industrial footprint, which satellite imagery analysis estimates at 25.6 million hectares, largely due to linear disturbance from oil, gas and mining activity.
+In addition, 2.0 million hectares of forest land have been harvested since 1950, and 3.4 million hectares of once-frontier forest are under crop and other agricultural production.
 Without solid research we do not know the relationship between the industrial footprint and anthropogenic disturbance of these ecosystems and their relative loss in ESP values.
 However, we can safely assume that losses in ESP value or ecological depreciation costs could range from 0 to 100 percent, depending on the significance of the impact and which ecosystem functions are affected.
-For example, if we assumed a 50 percent loss in ESP values from the cumulative industrial footprint we measured, this would equate to a net loss in ESP values of \$67.3 billion in 2005 or a 15 percent loss in potential ESP value.
+For example, if we assumed a 50 percent loss in ESP values from the cumulative industrial footprint we measured, this would equate to a net loss in ESP values of \$19.0 billion in 2005 or a 3.3 percent loss in potential ESP value.
 This figure would be deducted from the potential ESP values to derive an adjusted ESP for ecological degradation, which would then be compared with GDP values.